JeeWeetje/iot-workshop/Webjob.md

     ![alt tag](img/bridge-webjob-running.png)

-26. Go to the detail logging.
-Select 'the link' of the Web Job details.
+26. Go to the detail logging, selecting `the link` of the Web Job details.
 The TTN messages are handled

     ![alt tag](img/bridge-web-job-logging.png)